danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/Implementation.typ

 // TODO: Packet Parser

 The AXI packets contain the start and end signals, as well as a byte of packet data in a parallel format.
-This must be serialised into a bitstream to interface with the #acr("DVB-S2") modulation block.
+This must be serialised into a bitstream to interface with the #acr("DVB-S2") transmitter block.
+This in turn means that buffering is required.
+A #acr("FIFO") buffer was selected for this purpose, as the interface signals can be used to manage the AXI interface.

+//TODO: FIFO diagram

 #figure(
 ```wavy